🎵 Welcome to Music Mobo Bingo

 - Whether a popup or tab is allowed

-Because of this, Spotify must be properly set up on the host’s laptop or desktop.
+Because of this, Spotify must be correctly set up on the host laptop or desktop.

-Step 1: Make Sure You Are Logged Into Spotify on the Host Device
+Step 1: Confirm Spotify Login on the Host Device

-You must be signed into Spotify on the same laptop or desktop you are using to run the Host Console.
+You must be signed into Spotify on the same computer running the Host Console.

 What to check: